birdandhike.com logo

 The Hike

-At the bottom of the hillside, the Middle Oak Creek Trail bends left and merges (Wpt.
-08) with a trail that comes down from the alternative trailhead.
+At the bottom of the slope, the Middle Oak Creek Trail bends left and merges with the trail (Wpt.
+08) that comes down from the alternative trailhead.
 Now together, the Middle Oak Creek Trail heads west out across the desert flats towards the escarpment.
 While fighting the fire, firefighters successfully used this trail as a fire break.
-Through here, the north side of trail is unburned and thickly vegetated with shrubs including Blackbrush, Joshua Trees, Mojave Yucca, Mojave Cottonthorn, Indigo Bush, Galleta Grass, Spiny Menodora, and Buckhorn Cholla.
+Through here, the north side of trail is unburned and thickly vegetated with shrubs including Blackbrush, Eastern Joshua Trees, Mojave Yucca, Mojave Cottonthorn, Indigo Bush, Big Galleta Grass, Spiny Menodora, Buckhorn Cholla, and Buckhorn Cholla.

 Middle Oak Creek Trail